sasmaster/webgl/README.md

 video_decode.js - shows how to decode an mp4 video,using Web Codecs extensions (Chrome,Firefox only) and present on a webgl surface.

+gauss_blur_optimized_dynamic.js - shows fast (Separated) gaussian blur implementation using a technique by NVIDIA's to calculate coeffieicents in fragment shader